crowdtainer/dapp-contracts/UserStories.md

 - I'd like to specify my details of order and sign such transaction, so that I can participate in a group buying.

 - Optionally, when joining a buying group, I'd like to additionally specify:
-    - a *custom personal referral code*, so that I can share it and get rewards for my friend's purchases.
+    - whether I'd like to be eligible to share referral code and get rewards for my friend's purchases:
+        - If the user opts into the program and the referral code is used, it is no longer possible to leave the project and get refungs (at the "Funding" stage).
+This is to prevent users getting the discount then leaving.
     - a friend's referral code, so that I can get a discount on my own purchase.

 - I’d like an API to view and withdrawl my deposits in a running project, so that I can quit if no longer interested, or if the crowdfunding failed.